cairachel9/diabetic/README.md

 ### Study on different image preprocessing techniques

 As described above, there are various image preprocessing techniques we can apply before the training.
-The following tables shows the experiment result with and without those preprocessings:
+The following table shows the experiment result with and without those preprocessings:

 |Transformation|Accuracy|
 |--------------|-----------|